 In 1971, in Australia, Kim Ryrie creates the magazine Electronics Today International (ETI) in which are published the diagrams of two hybrid analog / digital synthesizers available in kit and designed by Trevor Marshall, the ETI 3600 and 4600.
 These two synthesizers will be marketed in England by Maplin Electronics Ltd.

 But frustrated by the limitations of analog synthesis, Ryrie asked Peter Vogel, a former schoolmate, to help him create a company, in order to develop a machine designed around a microprocessor to digitally control analog oscillators (technology that will be used in the Prophet 5 in 1978).

-Fairlight Instruments Pty Ltd was created in December 1975 – The name “Fairlight” comes from a hydrofoil that ran in front of Kim Ryrie’s grandmother’s house in Sydney – After 6 months of labour, they met Tony Furse, who worked as a consulting engineer for Motorola.
-In 1972, Tony Furse had created his own company, Creative Strategies, to make two prototypes of hybrid analog / digital synthesizers: the Qasar I and II.
+Fairlight Instruments Pty Ltd was established in December 1975 – The name Fairlight comes from a hydrofoil that ran in front of Kim Ryrie’s grandmother’s house in Sydney.

 We wanted to digitally create sounds that were very similar to acoustic musical instruments, and that had the same amount of control as a player of an acoustic instrument has over his or her instrument.
 Sampling gave us the complexity of sound that we had failed to create digitally, but not the control we were looking for.
 We could only control things like the attack, sustain, vibrato, and decay of a sample, and this was a very, very severe limitation of the original goal that we had set ourselves.
 We regarded using recorded real-life sounds as a compromise – as cheating – and we didn’t feel particularly proud of it.